Green leads Red Wings to 6-1 win over Coyotes

+DETROIT (AP) - The Detroit Red Wings are playing inspired hockey after a sluggish start to the season.

-DETROIT (AP) - Defenseman Mike Green had a goal and two assists and the Detroit Red Wings extended their winning streak to four games with a 6-1 victory over the Arizona Coyotes on Tuesday night.
+Defenseman Mike Green had a goal and two assists and the Red Wings extended their winning streak to four games with a 6-1 victory over the Arizona Coyotes on Tuesday night.

 Lawson Crouse scored for Arizona.
 Darcy Kuemper stopped 12 shots and rookie Hunter Miska made eight saves in his NHL debut.

-Mantha opened the scoring with 9:47 left in the opening period, netting a wrist shot from the left circle off the rush.
+Mantha opened the scoring with 9:47 left in the opening period.
 It was Mantha's sixth goal and third in two games.

-Cholowski made it 2-0 2:11 later on a wrist shot from the top of the right circle.
+Cholowski made it 2-0 2:11 later.
 Arizona challenged that Kuemper was interfered with by the Red Wings Justin Abdelkader at the edge of the crease, but the goal was upheld.
 It was Cholowski's third goal.

 Rasmussen made it 3-0 with a 5-on-3 power-play goal with 2:38 remaining in the first.
-While on his knees in the crease, Rasmussen tipped in Dylan Larkin's pass out of the right corner.
 It was Rasmussen's third goal.

 Glendening made it 4-0 with 8:28 left in the second period on a breakaway.
 It was Glendening's second goal.